rebplane/msc/docs/source/6_functions/function_the_function.rst

     ReturnType functionname(Type_1 name_1, ..., Type_n name_n)

-Them the syntax of calling this function is as follows:
+Then the syntax of calling this function is as follows:

 .. code-block:: console